 “I was able to chart the course from a video analysis and work with my coach to say — here’s my goal,” he recalled.
 “What I was doing was setting OKRs.”

 Laine went on to become an All-American at the NCAA Championships and set the Ivy League record at Harvard, and went on to compete in six World Championships, two Pan American Games, and the 2012 Olympic Games.

-Laine now works on the executive team for Westbrook Inc. - a dynamic, new multimedia company using OKRs to empower artists, entertain through movies and TV, and connect and impact lives through storytelling.
+From 2019-2022, Laine worked on the executive team for Westbrook Inc. — a dynamic multimedia company using OKRs to empower artists, entertain through movies and TV, and connect and impact lives through storytelling.